cairo-book/cairo-book/src/ch02-02-data-types.md

 #### Integer Types

 An *integer* is a number without a fractional component.
-This type declaration indicates the number of bytes we can use to store the integer.
+This type declaration indicates the number of bytes the programmer can use to store the integer.
 Table 3-1 shows
 the built-in integer types in Cairo.
 We can use any of these variants to declare the type of an integer value.